clintonbrito/clintonbrito/README.md

 * 🔥 Software Developer from Brazil
 * 🔭 I’m currently learning Java and Angular
-* 💬 Ask me about Linux, TypeScript, JavaScript, Node, React, testing
+* 💬 Ask me about Linux, TypeScript, JavaScript, Node, Java, testing
 * 💹 Fun fact: I worked 6 years in the Financial Market
 * 💯 I'm addicted to: movies, soundtracks, sports, explore the world
 * 💻 More at [clintonbrito.com](https://clintonbrito.com)